By Marc Gilson

 Groucho Marx was a notorious insomniac.
 Notorious because Groucho’s reputed cure involved phoning people in the middle of the night to crack jokes and insult them.
 Groucho was fortunate to have lived in an age before caller ID.

-Vincent Van Gogh, the one-eared wonder, dealt with his insomnia by treating his pillow with camphor which worked great except for one problem: it poisoned and nearly killed him.
+Vincent Van Gogh, the one-eared wonder, dealt with his insomnia by treating his pillow with camphor which worked well except for one problem: it poisoned and nearly killed him.
+Do not put camphor on your pillow.

 One thing that unites many insomniacs in their nightly pursuit of sleep is a propensity toward obsessive thinking.
 Homer said, “There is a time for many words, and there is a time for sleep.”
 In the case of many of us insomniacs, there’s no real distinction.
 During those dark, sleepless hours, the mind is racing.
 “Racing” is too general a description, though.
 More like inventing, scheming, devising, innovating, philosophizing, problem-solving.
 Insomnia can be torture, but it can also be a wellspring of great ideas.
 In my case, my head is filled, not with visions of sugarplums, but with storylines, book ideas, band names, ways of ending world hunger and reducing gas prices.